ankitsejwal/Lyndor/README.md

 $ brew install aria2
 ```

-* Windows users need .exe file to install it, which this program downloads for windows users, you can find a folder named 'aria2' after the installation, it will contains aria2.zip file, just extract and double click the .exe file to install aria2.
+* Windows users need .exe file to install it, which this program downloads for windows users, you can find a folder inside Lyndor, called 'aria2', it will contains aria2.zip file, just extract and double click the .exe file to install aria2.

 ### Reporting Issues